Visit the Historic Capitol Museum

 Many of the Museum's exhibit rooms have limited space; therefore, groups of not more than 10 students and a chaperone may be in a small exhibit room at any given time.

-- Welcome Introduction: "The Historic Capitol" - This orientation covers the history of the building, the restored areas and exhibits.
+- Welcome Introduction - This orientation covers the history of the building, the restored areas and exhibits.

 - Introductory Video: "Florida in the Balance" - This award-winning documentary presents a short overview of Florida's political history.